-MPB is the platform to buy, sell and trade used photography and videography kit.
-MPB is a destination for everyone, whether you’ve just discovered your passion for visual storytelling or you’re already a pro.
-We have always been committed to making kit more accessible and affordable, and helping to visualize a more sustainable future.
-We recirculate more than 300,000 cameras, lenses and accessories every year, extending the life and creative potential of photo and video kit for visual storytellers around the world.
+Founded by Matt Barker in 2011, MPB has always been committed to making gear more accessible and affordable, and helping to visualize a more sustainable future.
+MPB recirculates more than 485,000 used products every year, extending the life and creative potential of photo and video equipment for creators around the world.

 Headquartered in the creative communities of Brooklyn, Brighton and Berlin, the MPB team includes trained camera experts and seasoned photographers and videographers who bring their passion to work every day to deliver outstanding service.

 Featuring: Tiffany S. Bell Paul Seibert Ry Shorosky

 LocationsView Location Details Brooklyn Bridge Park – Empire Fulton Ferry Lawn